Lo and behold: The Internet!

 There has always been evil in the world.
 The internet just gave it a bigger platform.

 The internet has become a safe-haven for some and a Hell for others.
 Hiding behind its walls has brought out the worst in some and the best in others.
-One man’s tool is another man’s weapon, so it goes.
+One man’s tool is another man’s weapon.
+So it goes.

 Leading such unhealthy physical lifestyles can cause unhealthy and inactive mental lifestyles.
 We’ve become lazy in our critical, independent, and creative thinking skills.
 Our finesse is deteriorating because the internet does our bidding for us.